Live Captions

 Video Calls

-However, on reading the Understanding Document for 1.2.4 Captions - Live, I realise that this is not intended to cover two-way calls involving two or more participants.
+If you read the Understanding document for 1.2.4 Captions - Live, you will read that this criterion is not intended to cover two-way calls involving two or more participants.
 In such situations, the responsibility for providing captions is with the caller or the host... so the person who sends the Teams invite... rather than with the application itself.
+It does mention live training and webinars though.

 Accuracy